14 Of The Most Beautiful, Quaint Towns To Visit In Yorkshire

 8. Ilkley, West Yorkshire

 On Ilkla Moor Baht’at!
-Ilkley is a spectacular West Yorkshire town overlooked by the stunning Ilkley Moors – which you may know as the home to the famous Cow and Calf.
+Ilkley is a spectacular West Yorkshire town overlooked by the stunning Ilkley Moor – which you may know as the home to the famous Cow and Calf – a superb rock formation that overlooks the town.

-The upmarket town is like a mini Harrogate, with plenty of quaint cafes, fantastic restaurants and cosy pubs to frequent – alongside a number of great shops that you won’t find anywhere else.
+Ilkley is often described as a mini Harrogate, with plenty of quaint cafes, fantastic restaurants and cosy pubs to frequent – alongside a number of great shops that you won’t find anywhere else.
+There’s an upmarket feel to the place, so you can guarantee you won’t be short of cafe culture.

 9. Pickering, North Yorkshire

-Found on the edge of the beautiful North York Moors, Pickering, must like its fellow towns also featured on this list, is full of independent shops and cafes – alongside fantastic antique shops and restaurants.
+Found on the edge of the beautiful North York Moors, Pickering, much like its fellow towns also featured on this list, is full of independent shops and cafes – alongside fantastic antique shops and a handful of great restaurants.

 [See also: The North Yorkshire Chocolatiers That Invented ‘Yorkshire Pudding Chocolate’]